-Dairy (milk, yoghurt, cheese) and Meat – Why Immigrants Need to be Careful
+Dairy (milk, yoghurt, cheese) – Why Immigrants Need to be Careful

-When you walk into a typical Canadian supermarket, you will notice that there’s a lot of milk products and meat.
-Many immigrants are happy to see that meat seems to be cheaper than in their home countries.
-They also hear that milk, cheese and yoghurt are healthy and so they start buying more meat and milk products than they used to do before immigrating.
+When you walk into a typical Canadian supermarket, you will notice that there’s a lot of dairy products – milk, yoghurt, cheese, ice cream, etc. Immigrants will hear that milk is healthy and so they will start buying more milk products than they used to do before immigrating.
 Their diets change but, unfortunately, so does their health – many years later they develop common ‘Canadian’ health problems: heart disease, cancer, diabetes and osteoporosis.

-Everybody knows that calcium is important for strong bones.
-Yet, some Canadians don’t know that many vegetables contain calcium.
+Some Canadians don’t know that many vegetables contain calcium.
 Unfortunately, Canadians often don’t like to eat vegetables or don’t know the facts, for example the fact that one cup of cooked kale (green leafy vegetable) contains almost the same amount of calcium as one cup of milk (245mg vs. 300mg).
-And if you eat beans, tofu, almonds or canned fish, you have enough calcium in your diet – you don’t even need milk or yoghurt!
+And if you eat beans, tofu, almonds or canned fish, you already have enough calcium in your diet – you don’t even need milk or yoghurt!

 Milk industry is a business and its goal is to make money.
 On large North American cows don’t eat grass – they are fed protein and grains.
 That makes cows unhealthy.
 So, to keep them healthier, a lot of antibiotics are given to them.
 Those antibiotics are then passed into the cows’ milk.
 And when people drink that antibiotic saturated milk, they develop antibioitic resistance.
 This is a problem for people because, when they get sick and need antibiotics, the antibiotics suddenly don’t work!
 Also, antibiotics from milk products kill the good bacteria inside your stomach and you start having digestion problems.